 - a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest

 You then have cisplatin as a drip.
-The drip will usually run through a pump which gives you the treatment over a set time.
-You will have extra fluids through a drip before and after the cisplatin.
-You may also be told to drink plenty of fluids for a few days after treatment.
+The drip usually runs through a pump.
+This will give you the treatment over a set time.
+You will have extra fluids through a drip before and after cisplatin.
+You may also be advised to drink plenty of fluids for a few days after treatment.
 This is to protect your kidneys.

 You take capecitabine as tablets by mouth, which you take at home.

 Your course of chemotherapy